PhilaNgcamu/create-react-app/AddingInteractivity/README.md

 - The alternative is to consider an object in state.
 For example, `const [position, setPosition] = useState({ x: 0, y: 0 })`.
 - So, you may change the value of `position.x`.
 Reference: [stateUpdateObjects.js](stateUpdateObjects.js).
 - You may use the spread operator to copy the old contents in the object in state and then override the exisiting property with new data.
 Reference: [stateUpdateObjects.js](stateUpdateObjects.js).

+<h1>Updating Arrays in State</h1>

+- You can update the arrays without mutation on the original one.